ruizca/miscellanea/README.md

-# miscellanea
+# Miscellanea
-A variety of helpful examples in python
+A variety of helpful examples in python.
+I just keep this collection here for future reference.